Maserati-Quattroporte/maseraT_pong_game/README.md

 ### 1. Login
 - Login to 42API
 - Two-factor authentication using email
-- Show match history: level, authority,
+- Show match history: level, authority, etc

 ### 2. Chat
 - Create channels(char rooms) can be either public or private(DM), or protected by a password